Roseisle is a first large-scale malt

 The above is the Roseisle distillery

-Earlier in the year, Pernod Ricard increased The Glenlivet single-malt whisky distillery in Scotland’s production capacity by 75%.
+The Glenlivet single-malt whisky distillery in Scotland’s production capacity

-In the past three years, various liquor companies have spent over £600 million to expand whisky production facilities in Scotland, marking an increase in distilling capacity that has not been seen in decades, according to the Scotch Whisky Association.
+The Glenlivet Distillery has expanded capacity by 75%In the past three years, various liquor companies have spent over £600 million to expand whisky production facilities in Scotland, marking an increase in distilling capacity that has not been seen in decades, according to the Scotch Whisky Association.

 No comments: